ATRI Board Approves 2019 Top Research Priorities

-Arlington, Virginia - The American Transportation Research Institute (ATRI) Board of Directors has approved the 2018 Top Research Priorities as identified by ATRI's Research Advisory Committee (RAC).
-ATRI's RAC developed the list of recommended research topics at its meeting held in Dallas in March and the ATRI Board vetted and approved that list at its meeting last week.
+ARLINGTON, VIRGINIA - The American Transportation Research Institute (ATRI) Board of Directors has approved the 2019 Top Research Priorities as identified by ATRI’s Research Advisory Committee (RAC).
+ATRI’s RAC developed the list of recommended research topics at its meeting held in Phoenix earlier this month and the ATRI Board vetted and approved the list at its meeting last week.

-The research topics cover a wide array of critical industry issues including the impact that urban planning and "smart city" design have on truck operations, inconsistencies in CDL testing, and continuing research on the impact of autonomous technologies on the trucking industry.
+The research topics cover a wide array of critical industry issues including truck parking, younger driver safety, the return-on-investment of new truck safety technologies, and the impact of "nuclear" verdicts on the trucking industry.

 ATRI is the trucking industry’s 501(c)(3) not-for-profit research organization.
 It is engaged in critical research relating to freight transportation’s essential role in maintaining a safe, secure and efficient transportation system.